Step 1: Check the partner agreement

 - Applications for the Spring Semester: 15 September - 1 November

-(NB Music students!
-Check applications periods & instructions at: Students applying for the field of culture and creative Industries - Degree Programme in Music)
+NB Music students!
+Application periods: 1 February - 1 April for Autumn semester and Full Academic year: / 1 September - 1 October for Spring semester.
+Check more instructions at: Students applying for the field of culture and creative Industries - Degree Programme in Music

 Fill in the electronic application form in the Mobility-Online system.
 The application process includes several steps: the online application form is just the first step.
 The link will be active during the application periods: